JishuChouhan/Assignments/README.md

 ## License

-Copyright @franckabgrall
+Copyright @franck Abgrall
-this project is mit licensed.
+This project is MIT licensed.